 In applying the criteria for confusing similarity (para 5.5 of the Implementation Plan), the EPSRP shall:

-Take into account that, when comparing the string with entries in the two ISO 646 Basic Version (ISO 646-BV) characters, in the ccTLD environment, two letter country codes which are similar to one another already co-exist without apparently causing user confusion (eg .lt and .it; .lv and .lu);
+Take into account that, when comparing the string with entries in the two ISO 646 Basic Version (ISO 646-BV) characters, in the ccTLD environment, two letter country codes which are similar to one another already co-exist without apparently causing user confusion (eg .lt and .it; .lv and .lu).
+The guidance at paragraph 6 of RFC 6912 provides a useful approach;

 From a visual similarity point of view, upper and lower case versions of the applied for strings may be distinct entities in some scripts.
 From a technical perspective, the lower case version is authoritative when resolving a domain name, and any upper case characters are first converted into lower case prior to technical resolution.
 From a general user’s perspective, the lower case is much more frequently used to display and type domain names.
 For this reason, the EPRSP shall give greater weighting to the visual appearance of the selected string, in lower case, rather than upper case.
 In the event that there are different outcomes from the upper and lower case evaluations, the evaluation of the lower case shall prevail.